AvirukBasak/libxalloc/tests/README.md

 - Address of `sbrk(0)` before run = `0x555555559000`
 - Address of 1st allocation of 0th iteration = `0x55555557a000`
-- Difference = `0x55555557a000` - `0x555555559000` = `132KB`
+- Difference = `0x55555557a000` - `0x555555559000` = `132 KB`

-We still can conclude that deallocation is successful as address of 1st allocation of 1st iteration happened after `0B` of 0th iteration.
+We still can conclude that deallocation is successful as address of 1st allocation of 1st iteration happened after `0 B` of 0th iteration.

-In any case, `132KB` couldn't be traced.
+In any case, `132 KB` couldn't be traced.

 ## Test Fail
 Running `make test-fail-dbg`